hipay/hipay-docs/hipay-enterprise-sdk-magento_1/05-Module-Configuration.md

 |  Device fingerprint    | Defines if a fingerprint is sent with the transaction ("YES" by default)
 |  Use order currency for transaction*    | Defines the currency used for the order.
 By default, orders are always processed with the base currency of the store.

-If you activate "*Use order currency for transaction*", your payment method must be configured in "Sale" mode.
+If you activate `Use order currency for transaction`, your payment method must be configured in `Sale` mode.
-If you want to use this feature in "*Authorize*" mode and do "manual captures" in your back office when invoicing orders, you must develop your own "invoicing" and make an override of *Mage_Sales_Model_Order_Invoice* and "*register*" method.
+If you want to use this feature in `Authorize` mode and do `manual captures` in your back office when invoicing orders, you must develop your own `invoicing` and make an override of `Mage_Sales_Model_Order_Invoice` and `register` method.

 If you keep the default Magento process, the transaction authorization will be processed in the currency chosen by the customer, and the capture upon invoicing in the *base currency* of the store.

 ### Customer's cart items configuration